The Power of Vintage

 Apple Lisa

 The Lisa is a rare GUI-based business computer released by Apple Computer, Inc. in 1983.
-There are two editions (Lisa I and Lisa II), while Lisa 2/10, was modified and later released as the Macintosh XL.
-The Lisa computer was more advanced than the later Macintosh 128/512K but it was far more expensive.
-Lisa 1 was sold for $9,995 which means around $29,000 in today’s money.
-Lisa 2 was less expensive.
+It came in two versions, Lisa I and Lisa II, while the Lisa 2/10 was later modified and rebranded as the Macintosh XL.
+The Lisa was more advanced than the later Macintosh 128K and 512K, but it was significantly more expensive.
+The Lisa 1 was sold for $9,995 -equivalent to approximately $29,000 today- while the Lisa 2 was offered at a lower price.

 Amiga 4000